jacksloan/ts-rest-ng/README.md

 export const TodoClient = new InjectionToken<inferNgClient<typeof todoContract>>('todo-client');
 ```

-3. Add the client as a provider somewhere in your app
+3. Add the client as a provider

 ```typescript
 export const appConfig: ApplicationConfig = {